 Who doesn’t like a good glass of wine?
 That’s right, wineries can be visited in Cambodia too, not only in Italy and France!
 Cambodian wines might be different from European ones, but the experience of seeing the place where the grape juice is produced is worth a stop at Battambang’s only winery.
 Walk along the cute grape-lined vineyards and enjoy a chat with locals and tourists, all made more cheerful probably by the eventuality of a future wine tasting.

 Do you want to experience the magnificent country of Cambodia with a reliable tour agency?
-If yes, then you are lucky because Gadventures does excellent 7-15 Days Tours across Cambodia to show you the colors, history, and culture of this beautiful country.
+If yes, then you are lucky because GAdventures does excellent 7-15 Days Tours across Cambodia to show you the colours, history, and culture of this beautiful country.

 Click here to see the details and the latest prices of the multi-days Cambodia tours.

 6. Witnessing a wedding ritual, what to do in Battambang to experience local life